nginxinc/nginx-openid-connect/README.md

     * Modify all of the `map…$oidc_` blocks to match your IdP configuration
     * Modify the URI defined in `map…$oidc_logout_redirect` to specify an unprotected resource to be displayed after requesting the `/logout` location
     * Set a unique value for `$oidc_hmac_key` to ensure nonce values are unpredictable
+    * If NGINX Plus is deployed behind another proxy or load balancer, modify the `map…$redirect_base` and `map…$proto` blocks to define how to obtain the original protocol and port number.

   * **frontend.conf** - this is the reverse proxy configuration
     * Modify the upstream group to match your backend site or app